 To make certain that each girl’s stay at the camp will not only be enjoyable but also truly worthwhile, Road’s End Farm operates on a simple philosophy that emphasizes common sense, teamwork, and respect for the natural world.
 Oftentimes expressed to the campers in the form of widely accepted adages, this approach to living becomes a way of life for them while at the Farm.
 Use your head to save your back; Many hands make light work; What you waste today you’ll want tomorrow; A stitch in time saves nine; and A penny saved is a penny earned are but a sampling of the practical sayings that characterize the passage of time at the end of Jackson Hill Road.

-*Girls traveling from afar via public transport may leave their cell phones with Abby and Katie for the duration of their camp stay thereby having them available for travel purposes and safety.
+*Girls traveling from afar via public transport may leave their cell phones with the Director for the duration of their camp stay thereby having them available for travel purposes and safety.